TheSirati97/telegrambot-japi/README.md

 ### Just download the jar

 You can download the first release [here](https://github.com/TheSirati97/telegrambot-japi/blob/master-mcn/releases/MCN-Telegram-Bot-API-0.9.0.1.jar?raw=true).
-I tested it with my two testbot.
+I tested it with my two testbots.
 It works fine for me.

 ## HowTo use the software